Morse foliations of codimension one on the sphere S^3: Vanishing and anti-vanishing cycle

 \begin{theorem} Let $f:S^{1}\times \lbrack0,1]\rightarrow S^{3}$ be a smooth map defining a vanishing cycle for the Morse foliation $\mathcal{F}$ of $S^{3}.$ Then the foliation $\mathcal{F}$ contains a generalized Reeb component. \end{theorem}

-\begin{proof} A first complete proof of this proof for regular foliations is given in \cite{[Ros-Rou]}.
-This proof fits in our case since it is independent of the existence of singularities.
-Below, we will sketch the steps of this proof.
+\begin{proof} A first complete proof of this theorem for regular foliations is given in \cite{[Ros-Rou]}.
+We follow it to prove Novikov's theorem for Morse foliations.
+Below, we will sketch the steps of the proof.

-Let $a_{0}=f(S^{1}\times \{0\})$ be the vanishing cycle defined by $f$ and let $a_{t}$ is contained in a leaf $L_{t}$ for each $t.$ First of all, if $U_{i}$ is any bubble of $\mathcal{F}$ which does not contain $a_{0}$ in its interior then we eliminate $U_{i}.$ In this way, the map $f$ of the theorem which defines $a_{0}$ is not affected and furthermore, the lack of bubbles, which do not contain $a_{0}$ in their interiors, allow us to apply the steps of proof of Lemma 1 of \cite{[Ros-Rou]}.
+Let $a_{0}=f(S^{1}\times \{0\})$ be the vanishing cycle defined by $f$ and let $a_{t}$ be contained in a leaf $L_{t}$ for each $t.$ First of all, if $U_{i}$ is any bubble of $\mathcal{F}$ which does not contain $a_{0}$ in its interior then we eliminate $U_{i}.$ In this way, the map $f$ of the theorem which defines $a_{0}$ is not affected and furthermore, the lack of bubbles, which do not contain $a_{0}$ in their interiors, allow us to apply the steps of proof of Lemma 1 of \cite{[Ros-Rou]}.
 Thus, as in \cite{[Ros-Rou]}, the following claim can be proved (see Lemma 1 in \cite{[Ros-Rou]}).

 \textit{Claim 1}.
 There is an immersion $F:D^{2}\times(0,1]\rightarrow M$ such that,

 (1) for each $t\in(0,1],$ $F_{t}(D^{2})$ is contained in a leaf $L_{t}$ and $F_{t}$ is an embedding,

 (2) $F_{t|\partial D_{t}}=f_{t},$